OfirTheOne/guardian/README.md

 // stacking up the layers
 guardian.on({
     path: 'data.address',
-    errorMassage: 'address is required'
+    errorMessage: 'address is required'
 }).
 existent.isNotNull()
         .isNotUndefined();

 guardian.on({
     path: 'name',
-    errorMassage: 'name must start with B'
+    errorMessage: 'name must start with B'
 }).
 custom.run('start-with-X', 'B');

 guardian.on({
     path: 'data.list[$]',
-    errorMassage: 'all items in list are required',
+    errorMessage: 'all items in list are required',
     each: true
 }).
 existent.isNotNull();

 guardian.on({
     path: 'data.items[-1].num',
-    errorMassage: 'last item must be greater than 5', }). number.gt(5);
+    errorMessage: 'last item must be greater than 5', }). number.gt(5);